Introduction

 diskutil list

-# Unmount USB (assuming /dev/disk4)
+# Unmount USB (Assuming /dev/disk4)

 diskutil unmountDisk /dev/disk4

-# Write image (note using rdisk is faster)
+# Write image (Note: using rdisk is faster)

 sudo dd if=install-arm64-asahi-*.iso of=/dev/rdisk4 bs=4m status=progress

-# Eject after completion
+# Eject after finish

 diskutil eject /dev/disk4

-1. Configure Asahi U-Boot Environment#
+1. Set Asahi U-Boot Environment#

 1.1 Run Asahi Installer#